o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release.md

 2. You may need to remove the `engine.pak` file that's automatically created when you create a project game release layout.
 You don't need it anymore because you created new bundles.

 3. Add your new bundles, `game_pc.pak` and `engine_pc.pak`, to this directory.

+Now you can run your project's Game Launcher and it will use your new bundles!

+## Final notes

+In this tutorial, you learned how to bundle your projects assets, which is recommended for release builds as it can optimize your project before you distribute it.
+Managing assets into two bundles (game and engine assets) is one way to do it.
+In practice, your team may choose to manage your project assets into different sets of bundles.

 ## Related topics